-It's the most wonderful (and travel-heavy) time of year!
+Planning a family getaway?
 Booking flights can be stressful—add packing and vacationing with the whole family on top of that to make the trip absolutely overwhelming.
 Don’t sweat it.
-We’ve got you covered so you can enjoy the holidays and your trips with your family—without the stress!
+We’ve got you covered so you can actually enjoy your trips with your family—without the stress!

 So we rounded up these smart travel tips and tricks — collected from BuzzFeed writers, travel experts, and frequent fliers from the BuzzFeed Community and Reddit.
 From staying hydrated to avoiding booking hotels in touristy areas, these trips will make your vacays way more enjoyable.
 Scroll for stress-free travel advice!

 1. Make the flight as easy as possible by lightening your load and keeping the kids occupied.

 "Gate-check the stroller (you keep it with you until you board the plane and leave in the jetway then they bring it back there after landing).
 Pack snacks, headphones, or screens.
 We only fly Delta and they have individual TVs on pretty much every flight we’ve taken with kids and we are ok with them just in plugging in and watching."

 2. Pack plenty of transitional clothes for your kids.